freeCodeCamp/guide/src/pages/c/for/index.md

 The `for` loop executes a block of code until a specified condition is false.
 Use `while` loops when the number of iterations are variable, otherwise use `for` loops.
 A common use of `for` loops are array iterations.

+The initialization statement is executed only once.
+Then, the test expression is evaluated.
+If the test expression is false (0), for loop is terminated.
+But if the test expression is true (nonzero), codes inside the body of for loop is executed and the update expression is updated.
+This process repeats until the test expression is false.

+The for loop is commonly used when the number of iterations is known.

 ## Example
 ```
 #include <stdio.h>